-Thus, LDL-C is a surrogate measure that only provides an estimate of LDL levels.
-Studies indicate that the risk for atherosclerosis is more related to the number of LDL particles (LDL-P) than the total amount of cholesterol within these particles.
+Hence, LDL-C is a surrogate measure that only provides a very rough estimate of LDL particle concentration (LDL-P).
+Studies clearly indicate that the risk for atherosclerosis is more related to the number of LDL particles than the total amount of cholesterol within these particles (11).

-It is also important to remember that LDL particles carry other molecules than cholesterol.
-For example, triglycerides (TG) are also carried within LDL-particles.
-Similar to total cholesterol and LDL-C, there is an association between serum TG and the risk of cardiovascular disease.
-TG molecules are larger than cholesterol ester molecules.
+It is also important to remember that LDL particles carry other lipid molecules than cholesterol.
+For example, triglycerides (TG) are also carried within LDL particles.
+Similar to total cholesterol and LDL-C, there is an association between serum TG and the risk of cardiovascular disease (12).

-If the number of TG molecules in an LDL-particle is high, there will be less space for cholesterol molecules.
-Therefore, if triglycerides are high, it may take many more LDL particles to carry a given amount of cholesterol.
-Therefore high LDL particle count may be associated with small, cholesterol depleted, triglyceride rich particles.
-Research has shown that high levels of triglycerides are associated with small LDL particle size.
+If the number of TG molecules in an LDL particle is high, there will be less space for cholesterol molecules.
+Therefore, if TGs are high, it may take many more LDL particles to carry a given amount of cholesterol.
+Therefore high LDL particle count may be associated with small, cholesterol-depleted, triglyceride-rich particles.
+Research has shown that high levels of triglycerides are associated with small LDL particle sizes (13).

-Now, what does all this mean?
-It means that one person (person A) may have large cholesterol rich LDL particles, while another (person B) may have smaller cholesterol depleted particles.
+So, what does all this mean?
+It means that one person (person A) may have large cholesterol rich LDL particles, while another (person B) may have smaller cholesterol-depleted particles.
 These two persons may have the same LDL-C concentration.
-However, person B will have higher LDL particle number (LDL-P).
+However, person B will have a LDLP.
 Despite similar levels of LDL-C, person B is at higher risk four future cardiovascular events.
-Furthermore, person B will have more small LDL-particles.

 Discordance is when there is a difference between LDL-C and LDL-P. If LDL-C is high and LDL-P is low, there is discordance.
 If LDL-C is low and LDL-P is high, there is discordance.
 If both are low or both high, there is no discordance.

-Studies have indicated that if there is discordance between LDL-C and LDL-P, cardiovascular disease risk tracks more closely with LDL-P than LDL-C. Specifically, when a patient with low LDL-C has a level of LDL-P that is not equally low, there is higher “residual” risk.
+Studies have indicated that if there is discordance between LDL-C and LDL-P, cardiovascular disease risk tracks more closely with LDL-P than LDL-C (15).
+Specifically, when a patient with low LDL-C has a level of LDL-P that is not equally low, there is a higher “residual” risk.
 This may help explain the high number of cardiovascular events that occur in patients with normal or low levels of LDL-C.

-An analysis of “Get With the Guidelines” data published in 2009 studied almost 137 thousand patients with an acute coronary event.
-Almost half of those had admission LDL levels <100 mg/dL (2.6 mmol/L).
-Thus, LDL-C does not seem to be predicting risk in these patients.
+The “Get With the Guidelines” study published in 2009 reported lipid levels in almost 137 thousand patients with an acute coronary event (16).
+Almost half of those had admission LDL levels <100 mg/dL (2.6 mmol/L) which may be considered fairly low.
+Hence, LDL-C did not seem to predict risk in these patients.
 However, low HDL-C and elevated TG was common among these patients.
-Low HDL-C and high TG is generally associated with higher LDL-P.
+Low HDL-C and high TG levels are generally associated with higher LDL-P (16).

-Among discordant patients in the Framingham Offspring Study the group with the highest risk for future cardiovascular events had high LDL-P and low LDL-C, while the group with the lowest risk had low LDL-P but higher LDL-C.
+Among discordant patients in the Framingham Offspring Study the group with the highest risk for future cardiovascular events had high LDL-P and low LDL-C, while the group with the lowest risk had low LDL-P but higher LDL-C (17).

-Many patients with the metabolic syndrome or type-2 diabetes have the type of discordance where LDL-P is elevated but LDL-C may be close to normal.
+Many patients with metabolic syndrome or type-2 diabetes have discordance where LDL-P is elevated but LDL-C may be close to normal.
 In these individuals, measurements of LDL-C may underestimate cardiovascular risk.
-Measurements of ApoB or LDL-P may therefore be helpful in these individuals.
+Measurements of ApoB or LDL-P are much more likely to predict risk in these individuals.

 Discordance may be an important clinical phenomenon.
-Sometimes the question of medical therapy in primary prevention arises when there is intermediate risk, based on LDL-C. In these cases a low LDL-P level might help to confirm that the risk is indeed low, which might justify avoiding statin therapy.
+Sometimes the question of medical therapy in primary prevention arises when there is an intermediate risk, based on LDL-C. In these cases, a low LDL-P level might help to confirm that the risk is indeed low, which might justify avoiding statin therapy.